HannesP/tacit-trains/README.md

 ### Is this useful?

-Probably not.
+Probably not directly.
 It’s meant to demonstrate a topic using familiar tools.
+Hopefully it could provoke somebody to approach problem solving differently.

 ## Forks